Infineon/optiga-trust-m/README.md

 ### Board assembly recommendations

-If you are planning to integrate OPTIGA™ Trust M in your PCB design have a look at the recommendations found [here](https://www.infineon.com/dgdl/Infineon-Board+Assembly+Recommendations-Discrete+Leadless-Package-v06_00-EN.pdf?fileId=5546d4626cb27db2016cbda27a9c544d).
+If you are planning to integrate OPTIGA™ Trust M in your PCB design have a look at the recommendations found [here (external, opens in the same tab)](https://www.infineon.com/dgdl/Infineon-Board+Assembly+Recommendations-Discrete+Leadless-Package-v06_00-EN.pdf).

 ## <a name="contributing"></a>Contributing